Pope Joan: Recent analysis and critique

-It has also been noted that enemies of the papacy in the 9th century make no mention of a female pope.
-For example, Photios I of Constantinople, who became Patriarch in 858 and was deposed by Pope Nicholas I in 863, was an enemy of the pope.
-He vehemently asserted his own authority as patriarch over that of the pope in Rome, and would have made the most of any scandal of that time regarding the papacy; but he never mentions the story once in any of his voluminous writings.
+It has also been noted that enemies of the papacy in the 9th century make no mention of a female Pope.
+For example, Photios I of Constantinople, who became Patriarch of Constantinople in 858 and was deposed by Pope Nicholas I in 863, had a contentious relationship with the Pope.
+He strongly defended his own authority as patriarch and opposed the influence of the Pope in Rome and would have likely highlighted any scandals of that time regarding the papacy; but he never mentions the story once in any of his voluminous writings.
 Indeed, at one point he mentions "Leo and Benedict, successively great priests of the Roman Church".

 Rosemary and Darroll Pardoe, authors of The Female Pope: The Mystery of Pope Joan, theorize that if a female pope did exist, a more plausible time frame is 1086 and 1108, when there were several antipopes; during this time the reign of the legitimate popes Victor III, Urban II, and Paschal II was not always established in Rome, since the city was occupied by Henry IV, Holy Roman Emperor, and later sacked by the Normans.
 This also agrees with the earliest known version of the legend, by Jean de Mailly, as he places the story in the year 1099.
 De Mailly's account was acknowledged by his companion Stephen of Bourbon.

 Peter Stanford, a British writer and former editor of The Catholic Herald, concluded in The Legend of Pope Joan: In Search of the Truth (2000) "Weighing all th[e] evidence, I am convinced that Pope Joan was an historical figure, though perhaps not all the details about her that have been passed on down the centuries are true".
 Stanford's work has been criticised as "credulous" by one mainstream historian, Vincent DiMarco.
 Against the lack of historical evidence to her existence, the question remains as to why the Pope Joan story has been popular and widely believed.
 Philip Jenkins in The New Anti-Catholicism: The Last Acceptable Prejudice suggests that the periodic revival of what he calls this "anti-papal legend" has more to do with feminist and anti-Catholic wishful thinking than historical accuracy.